Dwolla/webhook-receiver/README.md

 1. Run `npm run deploy` to create the Lambda function.
 After the deploy, a publicly accessible HTTP endpoint is logged to the console as `ServiceEndpoint`.
 Copy and paste it into the `URL` variable in `one-time-setup.ts`.
 1. Run `npm run setup` to create your Webhook Subscription
 1. Run `npm run create-customer` to create a customer in Dwolla's API
-1. Check your Lambda function's logs for `Received customer_created`.
+1. Check your Lambda function's logs for `Received customer_created, body=...`.
 It's working!
 1. [Optional] To remove the resources in AWS, `npm run remove`